Open-CK/OpenCK/OpenCK/define/README.md

-# src/define
+# define/

-This folder contains the sources for the definitions of parsed records for .esm and .esp files.
+This folder contains the files for the definitions of parsed and non parsed records/forms of .esp and .esm files.